Southwest Will Fly to Four Hawaiian Islands Starting in 2018-2019

 Southwest will eventually fly brand new Boeing 737 MAX planes on these Hawaii flights, as they have a greater range to make the overwater flight.
 But the airline will start off service with some older 787-800s.

 Southwest is going to soon be a great option for getting to Hawaii on an award ticket.
 Keep in mind, Southwest Airlines is a 1:1 transfer partner of Chase Ultimate Rewards.
 Chase Ultimate Rewards can be earned from credit cards like the Chase Sapphire Preferred and the Chase Sapphire Reserve.

 Further, the co-branded Southwest credit cards are also a great option for earning Southwest Rapid Rewards points and a great way to earn the Southwest Companion Pass.
-However, keep in mind that Chase recently added a restriction which doesn’t allow you to have both of the Southwest personal credit cards.

 If you can get approved for a Chase Southwest business card, you will still have an easy path to the Companion Pass.

 Details keep trickling out as Southwest prepares to shake up the US-Hawaii market.
 We’ll keep you posted as we learn more about the start of this exciting service.